Skip to content

 # Verbose logging

-RUST_LOG=containment_chamber=debug containment-chamber -c config.yaml
+RUST_LOG=containment_chamber=debug containment-chamber server -c config.yaml

 HTTP 412 — Slashing Protection Triggered